 Patients with a locally advanced tumor or metastases may benefit from androgen deprivation therapy (ADT) by castration, either surgically with bilateral orchiectomy or medically with luteinizing hormone-releasing hormone (LHRH) agonists, such as leuprolide, goserelin, triptorelin, histrelin, and buserelin, with or without radiation therapy.
 LHRH antagonists (eg, degarelix, relugolix) can also lower the testosterone level, usually more rapidly than LHRH agonists.
 LHRH agonists and LHRH antagonists usually reduce serum testosterone almost as much as bilateral orchiectomy.
 Androgen-receptor targeted therapies (abiraterone acetate with prednisone, enzalutamide, or apalutamide) or chemotherapy (with docetaxel) can be given in combination with ADT; choice of therapy is determined by volume of metastatic disease and patient comorbidities.

 All androgen-deprivation treatments cause loss of libido and erectile dysfunction Erectile Dysfunction Erectile dysfunction is the inability to attain or sustain an erection satisfactory for sexual intercourse.
-Most erectile dysfunction is related to vascular, neurologic, psychologic, and hormonal... read more and may cause hot flushes Vasomotor Menopause is physiologic or iatrogenic cessation of menses (amenorrhea) due to decreased ovarian function.
-Manifestations may include hot flushes, night sweats, sleep disruption, and genitourinary... read more .
+Most erectile dysfunction is related to vascular, neurologic, psychologic, and hormonal... read more and may cause hot flushes Vasomotor Menopause is the permanent cessation of menses (amenorrhea) due to loss of ovarian follicular function.
+Clinical manifestations may include hot flushes, night sweats, sleep disruption, and genitourinary... read more .
 LHRH agonists may cause PSA levels to increase temporarily.
 Some patients benefit from adding antiandrogens (eg, flutamide, bicalutamide, nilutamide, cyproterone acetate [not available in US]) for total androgen blockade.
 Combined androgen blockade usually refers to LHRH agonists plus antiandrogens, but its benefits appear minimally better than those of an LHRH agonist (or LHRH antagonist or orchiectomy) alone.
 Another approach is intermittent androgen blockade, which purports to delay emergence of androgen-independent prostate cancer and helps to limit some adverse effects of androgen deprivation.
 Total androgen ablation is given until PSA levels are reduced (usually to undetectable levels), then stopped.
 Treatment is started again when PSA levels rise above a certain threshold, although the ideal threshold is not yet defined.
 The optimal schedules for treatment and time-off treatment have not been determined and vary widely among practitioners.

 Androgen deprivation may impair quality of life significantly (eg, self-image, attitude toward the cancer and its treatment, energy levels) and cause osteoporosis, anemia, and loss of muscle mass with long-term treatment.
 Exogenous estrogens are rarely used because they have a risk of cardiovascular and thromboembolic complications.